 How Is TMJ Diagnosed?

-When a patient describes some of the symptoms noted above, Dr. Young’s diagnosis starts by looking for jaw alignment problems.
-He performs a muscle and joint palpation where he watches and feels for function in the different facial muscles and the TMJs as you open and close your mouth.
+When a patient describes some of the symptoms noted above, Dr. Young and Dr. Weststeyn start the diagnosis process by looking for jaw alignment problems.
+They perform a muscle and joint palpation where they watch and feel for function in the different facial muscles and the TMJs as you open and close your mouth.
 Pain and tenderness are signs of overuse of the muscles or of misalignment.
 Locks, pops, clicks, and catches when the jaw is moved are definitive signs of TMJ.

-Beyond palpation, Dr. Young may order these additional tests:
+Beyond palpation, Dr. Young or Dr. Weststeyn may order these additional tests:

 - Full-face x-rays, CT scans, or MRIs — These will show the position of the jaw and TMJs.

 - Electromyography (EMG) — An EMG uses the electricity generated by the jaw muscles to measure both muscle and nerve function.

 - Sonography — Sound waves can help determine if the jaw is misaligned.
-Dr. Young also listens for abnormal sounds when the jaw is used.
+Dr. Young and Dr. Weststeyn also listen for abnormal sounds when the jaw is used.

 - Computerized imaging of the jaw — The resting position of the jaw is measured to identify misalignment.

 Treating TMJ usually involves a combination of lifestyle changes, cosmetic and general dentistry, and possible nerve stimulation.
 These are some of the methods we use at Ridgeview Family Dental to relieve our patients’ TMJ symptoms.

 - Splints or night guards — Since night grinding and clenching is a main factor in TMJ, it’s important to put the jaw in the correct position at night, limiting the grinding.
 To do this, we fabricate plastic mouthpieces that fit over the upper and lower teeth.
 These are usually worn at night.

-- Cosmetic dentistry — To correct alignment, Dr. Young can replace missing teeth with dental implants or bridges, crown overly worn teeth, or move the teeth with orthodontics.
+- Cosmetic dentistry — To correct alignment, Dr. Young or Dr. Weststeyn can replace missing teeth with dental implants or bridges, crown overly worn teeth, or move the teeth with orthodontics.
 This can involve widening constricted arches.